CareSet/Zermelo/README.md

 **setInput($key, $new_value)**
 A useful but dangerous function that allows for specific reports to override the input that comes from a user before it is used.

-**setDefaultSortOrder($column, $direction)**
+Use this carefuly, since this will make changing the setting in the user interface not function properly.
+TODO (have the UX note that a setting is frozen)

+**setDefaultSortOrder($sort_array)**
-This is a helper function for setInput() that allows to set a default order in the UI on the tabular view.
+This is a helper function for setInput() that allows to set a default order in the UI on tabular (and tabular derived) views.
+The sort_array argument takes the form:
+ $sort_order = [
+ ['order_count' => 'desc'],
+ ['name' => 'asc']
+ ];

+This would result in listing the rows with the most orders at the top and when several rows had the same number of orders would be listed alphabetically

 **pushViewVariable($key, $value)**
 Use this function to pass a variable to the view without going through request/response cycle.
 The key parameter is a string, and will be